 The Psychology of Parenting Project (PoPP) works collaboratively with Community Planning Partnerships (CPPs) across Scotland with the aim of improving the availability of evidence-based parent-child relationship focused interventions.
 This work is funded through the Mental Health Directorate at the Scottish Government.

 Following the initial implementation support and training, the PoPP team offers ongoing support to sustain group delivery through additional trainings, resources, data updates and implementation support.

-The short video below describes the aims of the Psychology of Parenting Project, how it fits within CPPs, the supports offered by PoPP and how the interventions are delivered:
+Click here for a short video describing the aims of the Psychology of Parenting Project, how it fits within CPPs, the supports offered by PoPP and how the interventions are delivered.

 If you wish to enquire about becoming a PoPP site please contact email@example.com

 Our PoPP training offers are delivered by the Parenting workstream.
 More details about this work can be found here Parenting Workstream -Early Intervention and Prevention [PDF]

 As described in this document the Parenting workstream was involved in the development of the Early Intervention Framework for Children and Young People’s Mental and Wellbeing, more information about the framework can be found here - Provision of psychological interventions and therapies guide (scot.nhs.uk)